-Cystinosis is a rare, genetic, autosomal recessive, lysosomal disorder caused by the accumulation of the amino acid cystine that is produced in the lysosomes of cells as the result of protein degradation.
+Cystinosis is a rare, genetic, autosomal recessive, lysosomal disorder caused by the accumulation of cystine, the oxidized dimer of the amino acid cysteine.
 Cystine is normally transported through the lysosomal membrane to the cytosol where it is reutilized after its transformation to cysteine.
-In cystinosis, cystine accumulates inside the lysosomes because of a defect in the gene that encodes cystinosin, a protein that transports cystine across the lysosomal membrane.
+In cystinosis, cystine accumulates inside the lysosomes because of a defect in the gene that encodes cystinosin, the protein that transports cystine across the lysosomal membrane.
 Cystine is poorly soluble and forms crystals as its concentration increases.
 These crystals build up and cause complications in many organs and tissues.
 The kidneys and eyes are especially vulnerable to damage, and the muscles, thyroid, pancreas and testes may also be affected.

 The most severe form of cystinosis begins in infancy, causing poor growth and a particular type of kidney damage in which certain molecules, such as glucose, amino acids, phosphate, and bicarbonate, that should be reabsorbed into the bloodstream are instead eliminated in the urine.
 These renal problems ultimately lead to impaired growth and may result in soft, bowed bones, especially in the legs.
 By the time the patient is approximately two years old, cystine crystals may be present in the cornea, and the buildup of these crystals in the eye causes pain and an increased sensitivity to light.
 Untreated children with cystinosis may experience complete kidney failure by the age of ten.
-Other signs and symptoms that may occur in untreated patients, especially after adolescence, include muscle deterioration, blindness, inability to swallow, diabetes, thyroid and nervous system problems.
+Other signs and symptoms that may occur in untreated patients, especially after adolescence, include muscle deterioration, blindness, inability to swallow, type 1 diabetes mellitus, hypothyroidism, and central nervous system problems.
 More than 90% of untreated patients require a kidney transplant before the age of 20.
 It is estimated that cystinosis disease is diagnosed in approximately one in 170,000 people.

 Cystinosis is currently treated with oral formulations of cysteamine that enter the lysosome and stimulate the breakdown of cystine into products that do not require the cystinosin protein to be transported.
 Oral treatment can delay the development of kidney failure by six to ten years if it is started at a very early age, however it cannot prevent kidney failure or the development of other complications, such as the formation of cystine crystals in the cornea.
 The most commonly prescribed oral therapies for cystinosis are Procysbi (delayed release cysteamine bitartrate), marketed by Horizon Orphan, and Cystagon (cysteamine bitartrate), marketed by Mylan and Recordati S.p.A.
-In 2020, Procysbi generated worldwide net sales of approximately \$170 million.
+In 2021, Procysbi generated worldwide net sales of approximately \$190 million.
 We estimate that the average five-year cost to the healthcare system per cystinosis patient prescribed standard of care treatment in the United States is approximately \$4.3 million.